 TGax Editor: Change the paragraph below of this subclause as follows (#CID 9264, 9832):

-The TID Aggregation Limit subfield indicates the maximum number of TIDs that can be aggregated by a STA in a multi-TID A-MPDU carried in the responding HE TB PPDU.The value in the TID Aggregation Limit subfield in Trigger frame is less than or equal to the value indicated in the Multi-TID Aggregation Support field in the HE Capabilities element (see 9.4.2.237 (HE Capabilities element)).
+The TID Aggregation Limit subfield indicates what MPDUs are allowed in an A-MPDU carried in the HE TB PPDU and the maximum number of TIDs that can be aggregated by the STA in the A-MPDU and is set as defined in 27.5.2.2.2 (Allowed settings of the Trigger frame fields and UMRS Control field).

+The value in the TID Aggregation Limit subfield in Trigger frame is less than or equal to MT plus one, where MT is the value indicated in the Multi-TID Aggregation Support field in the HE Capabilities element transmitted by the AP that is the intended receiver of the User Info field.(#9264, 9832)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 8189):

-The Preferred AC subfield indicates the AC that is recommended for aggregation of MPDUs of ACs belonging to the same AC as indicated or higher priority AC(s) within a multi-TID A-MPDU sent as a response to the Trigger frame (see 9.3.1.23 (Trigger frame format)).
-The encoding of the Preferred AC subfield is shown in Table 9-25j (Preferred AC subfield encoding).
+The Preferred AC subfield indicates the lowest AC that is recommended for aggregation of MPDUs in the A-MPDU contained in the HE TB PPDU sent as a response to the Trigger frame (see 9.3.1.23 (Trigger frame format)).
+The encoding of the Preferred AC subfield is shown in Table 9-25j (Preferred AC subfield encoding). (#8189)